Internal Audit Department

 The functions of the audit committee are:

-(a) Receive reports from internal auditors.
+i. receive reports from internal auditors;

-(b) Evaluate and review audit policy.
+ii. evaluate and review audit policy;

-(ii) regarding financial reporting.
+v. regarding financial reporting.

 Composition of Audit Committee